lebriggs/laura_website_2/content/talk/promptdesign/index.md

 ---
-title: "Prompt Design"
+title: "Prompt Design For Beginners"
-subtitle: "For Beginners"
+subtitle: "Under The Hood"
 excerpt: "The Canva whiteboard outlines how a mind map was used to plan an asynchronous, modular prompt design workshop for ChatGPT-3.5.
 It includes a detailed example demonstrating the use of delimiters in your prompts."
 date: 2024-01-12
 date_end: ""